Fandel-Lin/GLYPH/README.md

 The source code for the paper: "Cross-domain Polygon Extraction from Historical Maps via Legend-guided Semantic Fusion" (Under Review)

+---

+This implementation was tested on a machine equipped with an Intel Xeon w9-3595X CPU at 2.00 GHz, 512 GB RAM at 4800 MT/s, and two NVIDIA A6000 GPUs; however, one NVIDIA A6000 GPU is sufficient.
+It does not require an external database.

+---

 This implementation is an instantiation of GLYPH with three expert models.
 Descriptions of the main parameters are as follows.

 ```